Email FacebookTwitterMenu burgerClose thin

 Windsor County7%

-The most important exemptions to these rates are for food (as long as it is intended for off-site consumption), prescription and some over-the-counter drugs, medical equipment (such as wheelchairs or oxygen equipment) and newspapers.
+The most important exemptions to these rates are for food (as long as it is intended for off-site consumption), prescription and over-the-counter drugs, medical equipment (such as wheelchairs or oxygen equipment) and newspapers.
 Purchases of clothing are also untaxed, as Vermont is one of a handful of states to exempt clothing items from sales tax.
 Motor vehicles are subject to a 6% tax levied by the Vermont Department of Motor Vehicles and are therefore exempt from the local option rates above.

 Vermont Property Tax